 FNBO Direct is a good option if you’re looking for a bank with no standard fees and an adequate array of products.
 You’ll also have to be comfortable with the online banking experience.
 Although FNBO Direct is a subsidiary of brick-and-mortar bank First National Bank of Omaha, there is no crossover in terms of accounts and services.
 It’s imperative you understand that if you open an account with FNBO Direct, you’re getting a completely online banking experience.

 For many customers, that’s part of the upside of FNBO Direct.
 As an online entity, FNBO Direct is able to offer lower fees and higher yields to its customers.
 Although the online product line isn’t as deep as with other multinational banks, most online customers only need or want the basics: checking, savings and CD accounts wrapped up in a low-cost package.
 If you’re comfortable with doing your banking on your computer or in the palm of your hand, you’ll likely find that FNBO Direct provides all of the basic features you could hope for, and then some.
-These are the reasons why FNBO Direct has been a member of GOBankingRates’ best banks list.
+If those reasons sounds appealing, you may want to look into open an account with FNBO Direct, a member of GOBankingRates’ best banks list.

 |FNBO Direct Pros and Cons|